matiasbenedetto/trivia/README.md

 - client should be a private property (not accesible)
 - simplify tsconfig.json
 - find a way to persist `npm link ../main` ?
-- Should I cast payload type in reducer from any to specific payload type for that case ?
 - Adding shorthands for paths
 - Add ESLint
+- Cast payload in reducers